stainless-api/stl-api/docs/docs/react-query/getting-started.md

 };
 ```

-## Use infinite hooks for paginated methods
+## Use infinite queries for paginated methods

 If `posts.list` is a `get /api/posts` endpoint that returns [`z.PageData`](/stl/pagination#zpagedatai), then
 `client.posts.useInfiniteList([query], [reactQueryOptions])` will be available